 The Company's business consists primarily of the production, marketing and distribution of nonalcoholic beverages of The Coca-Cola Company, which is the sole owner of the secret formulas under which the primary components (either concentrate or syrup) of its soft drink products are manufactured.
-As of January 3, 2010, The Coca-Cola Company had a 27.1% interest in the Company's total outstanding Common Stock and Class B Common Stock on a combined basis.
+As of January 2, 2011, The Coca-Cola Company had a 34.8% interest in the Company's outstanding Common Stock, representing 5.2% of the total voting power of the Company's Common Stock and Class B Common Stock voting together as a single class.
+The Coca-Cola Company does not own any shares of Class B Common Stock of the Company.

 In August 2007, the Company entered into a distribution agreement with Energy Brands Inc. ("Energy Brands"), a wholly-owned subsidiary of The Coca-Cola Company.
-Energy Brands, also known as glacéau, is a producer and distributor of branded enhanced beverages including vitaminwater, smartwater and vitaminenergy.
+Energy Brands, also known as glacéau, is a producer and distributor of branded enhanced beverages including vitaminwater and smartwater.
 The distribution agreement is effective November 1, 2007 for a period of ten years and, unless earlier terminated, will be automatically renewed for succeeding ten-year terms, subject to a one year non-renewal notification by the Company.
 In conjunction with the execution of the distribution agreement, the Company entered into an agreement with The Coca-Cola Company whereby the Company agreed not to introduce new third party brands or certain third party brand extensions in the United States through August 31, 2010 unless mutually agreed to by the Company and The Coca-Cola Company.